 - Vegetative features of grasses (in detail)

-- Practice in use of vegetative keys, including 1) Hubbard and 2) Poland and Clements 3) Hilary Wallace’s ‘A guide to identification using vegetative characters’
+- Practice the use of vegetative keys, including 1) Hubbard and 2) Poland and Clements 3) Hilary Wallace’s ‘A guide to identification using vegetative characters’

 - Introduction to indicator species for different grassland habitats